hackclub/hackclub/workshops/hack_club_badge_generator/README.md

 We used the actual width and height of the image and then found 4 points with which we will crop the image.
 We cropped the image using `hacker_img.crop()`

 Now we have the picture in the perfect size.
 Now we have to paste it inside the box.
-Let'd do just that
+Let's do just that!

 ```python
 def generate_badge():